FerrisChang/turbo-chainsaw/README.md

 		this.pageSize = event.pageSize;
 		this.currentPage = event.pageIndex;

+		// Update displayed companies based on new page size const startIndex = this.currentPage * this.pageSize;
+		const endIndex = Math.min(startIndex + this.pageSize, this._companiesList.length);

-		// Force change detection by creating a new array reference this.displayedCompanies = [];
+		// Create a new array reference to force change detection this.displayedCompanies = [...this._companiesList.slice(startIndex, endIndex)];
-		this.updateDisplayedCompanies();

 		console.log('After page change:', {
 			pageSize: this.pageSize,
 			currentPage: this.currentPage,
-			displayedCount: this.displayedCompanies.length
+			displayedCount: this.displayedCompanies.length,
+			totalItems: this._companiesList.length,
+			startIndex,
+			endIndex
 		});
 	}